ReganRyanNZ/tailfire-recipes/readme.md

 # Todo

 - Review recipes and their ingredient ratios
+- Make all recipes use grams instead of other units
 - Take pics for presenting on the page, as well as thumbnails for navigation in the homescreen
 - Multiply servings tool
 - Nav tiles need padding for long titles